Periprosthetic Joint Infection after Primary Total Knee Arthroplasty With and Without Sinus Tract: Treatment Outcomes

 St. Petersburg

-R. M. Tikhilov
+R. Tikhilov

 Vreden National Medical Research Center of Traumatology and Orthopedics; Mechnikov North-Western State Medical University